 So you want to breastfeed, but you don’t know where to start.
 What kinds of foods should you be eating?
 How many calories should you consume per day?
 Are there foods you should avoid entirely?
 What are the breastfeeding rules anyway?
 The following breastfeeding diet tips and tricks will help you get a better understanding of how you should be eating to have optimal breastfeeding success.

 Did you know?

 Even women who aren’t well fed (themselves), can feed their babies well.
-But even so, you should STILL aim to eat plenty of nutrient-dense foods, and steer clear of the not so healthy stuff.
-(Like processed and junk food high in sugar and empty calories.)
-Variety is important—researchers say it may even help baby have a more varied, adventurous diet when he (or she) gets older.
+But even so, you should STILL aim to eat plenty of nutrient-dense foods, and steer clear of the not so healthy stuff (like processed food high in sugar and empty calories.)
+With a breastfeeding diet, variety is important—researchers say it may even help baby have a more varied, adventurous diet when he (or she) gets older.
 No picky eaters here, please!

 Milk production burns 500 CALORIES A DAY, basically a five mile run.
 Believe it or not, you may even need to up your caloric intake by 250 to 500 calories per day.
 Now THAT’S eating for two!
 Talk to your doctor about your weight gain during pregnancy, and required calories for breastfeeding.
 He or she can give you a more exact number.

 According to scientists, physicians, and other super-smart people who have spent an enormous amount of time researching this exact topic, here’s what a sample “idyllic” diet for the modern, breastfeeding woman looks like (plus a few things to avoid):

 - Five servings of calcium per day.